 Welcome to Lutheran General Hospital.
-As Chief Residents we have a unique perspective of our Residency program.
-We have had the pleasure of training at Lutheran and are now acting as junior faculty members.
-Over our time spent here we have developed a strong belief that our program does an excellent job preparing our residents to become well-rounded physicians and know that this training is done in a supportive and team centered environment.
+As Chief Resident, I have a unique perspective of our Residency program.
+I have had the pleasure of training at Lutheran and am now acting as a junior faculty member.
+Over my time spent here I have developed a strong belief that our program does an excellent job preparing our residents to become well-rounded physicians and know that this training is done in a supportive and team centered environment.

-Just walking the floors of Lutheran General Hospital, you will overhear teaching by senior residents, Attendings, and Program Directors.
+Just walking the floors of Lutheran General Hospital, you will overhear teaching by Senior residents, Attendings, and Program Directors.
 While on the general medical floor, you interact with different people and learn various styles of patient management.
-Alongside your senior residents, you formulate a daily patient care plan and discuss the case with attendings and consultants.
+Alongside your senior residents, you formulate a daily patient care plan and discuss cases with attendings and consultants.
 As you become more comfortable and skilled, attendings allow just the right amount of autonomy, so that you can truly take responsibility and ownership of your patients.

 Whatever your future holds, primary care or fellowship, you will have all the support and guidance you need.
 You are paired up with an academic advisor and clinic mentor, both of whom you will meet frequently and who will provide career advice and the support you need to achieve your goals.

 There has been no more exciting a time to be at Lutheran than right now.
 We are a community hospital and at our heart will always be.
-But the excellence of research and teaching are also a core value at Lutheran and hospital leadership will be opening the Russel Research Center which is solely staffed to help us be more involved in clinical research.
-It will be staffed with qualified grant writers, statisticians etc to help with any research idea you have.
+But the excellence of research and teaching are also a core value at Lutheran and hospital leadership has opened the Russell Institute for Research and Innovation which is solely staffed to help us be more involved in clinical research.
+It is staffed with qualified grant writers, statisticians, etc., to help with any research idea you have.
 Under the supervision and guidance of Dr. Timothy Laurie, our research director, our residents have presented cases and original research at nationally recognized meetings and in various peer reviewed journals.